background

 Contributing

-1. Fork the repository
+1. Fork the repository to your GitHub account.

-2. Create a feature branch (git checkout -b feature/my-feature)
+2. Create a new feature branch for your changes (git checkout -b feature/your-feature-name).

-5. Commit your changes
+5. Commit your changes with a clear and concise message.

-6. Push to your fork
+6. Push your feature branch to your forked repository.

-7. Open a pull request
+7. Open a pull request against the main SQLAxe repository.

 Commercial Support